Isosceles triangle: Angle bisector length

 and conversely, if the latter condition holds, an isosceles triangle parametrized by $a$ and $t$ exists.

-The Steiner–Lehmus theorem states that every triangle with two angle bisectors of equal lengths is isosceles.
+The Steiner–Lehmus theorem states that every triangle with two angle bisectors of equal length is isosceles.
 It was formulated in 1840 by C. L. Lehmus.
 Its other namesake, Jakob Steiner, was one of the first to provide a solution.

 Although originally formulated only for internal angle bisectors, it works for many (but not all) cases when, instead, two external angle bisectors are equal.

 The 30-30-120 isosceles triangle makes a boundary case for this variation of the theorem, as it has four equal angle bisectors (two internal, two external).